A canker sore is a painful, open sore in the mouth. Canker sores are white or yellow and surrounded by a bright red area. They are not cancerous.

-Pain usually goes away in 7 to 10 days.
+Pain often goes away in 7 to 10 days.
 It can take 1 to 3 weeks for a canker sore to completely heal.
 Large ulcers can take longer to heal.

 Your health care provider can often make the diagnosis by looking at the sore.

-Treatment is usually not necessary.
-In most cases, the canker sores go away by themselves.
+In most cases, the canker sores go away without treatment.

 Aphthous ulcer; Ulcer - aphthous

 Daniels TE.
 Diseases of the mouth and salivary glands.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011: chap 433.